I was self-conscious about my teeth for years.

 When we received ours back– black and white, up-close and laminated– my teeth seemed to jump out at me.
 Out loud, in shock, I said “Oh-my-God.
 My teeth are so crooked!!”
 My friend who was standing next to me, kinda chuckled and said matter of factly “Yea.
 You’ve never noticed that before?”

 But I knew in that moment, she had.
 Had everyone else noticed too?

 From that moment on, my open mouth smile ceased to exist in pictures as much as I possibly could control it–and I must say that throughout the years, I mastered the closed-mouth smile pretty damn well if I do say so myself.

 But after countless hours of looking at celebrity teeth before and afters with veneers, I finally decided to get my own smile make-over– and that decision totally changed my life.

 Several requests have been made for me to share this story, and I wanted to give a real step by step of my experience, for you guys.

 **Updated 3/22/2017 with video and awesome 90s throwback music.

 [[ FULL VIDEO HERE ]]

-I feared seeing the total cost because I knew veneers generally came with a hefty pricetag.
-To my surprise though, my insurance covered HALF– yes, even though its cosmetic!
+I feared seeing the total cost because I knew veneers generally came with a hefty price tag.
+They can generally run a few hundred dollars per tooth, however, to my surprise though, my insurance covered HALF– yes, even though its cosmetic!